astrorama/PhosphorosDoc/source/user_manual/quickstart.rst

 As explained earlier, during the first step of the template fitting, Phosphoros is going to build the photometries for all the models which will be used for the :math:`\chi^2` computation.
-A full explenation of how to define this parameter space is our of the scope of this quickstart tutorial and it will be explained in detail later (:ref:`parameter-space-definition`).
+A full explanation of how to define this parameter space is out of the scope of this quickstart tutorial and it will be explained in detail later (:ref:`parameter-space-definition`).
 For the moment, to get an idea how this parameter looks like, you can select the `Parameter Spaces` panel of Phosphoros, highlight the `Quickstart Parameter Space` and click the